barryclark/jekyll-now/_posts/2016-08-24-summary-paypal-innersource.md

 ### Workshop

 * Existing model: variations of 'big cheese gets stuff done'
-  * *I could not find a good explanation for it, but the expression means that some inidvidual's idenity and self-worth are tied to 'being the one which get stuff done'.*
+  * *I could not find a good explanation for it, but the expression means that some inidvidual's identity and self-worth are tied to 'being the one which get stuff done'.*
 * OSS Apache Model:
   * ratio of users/contributors/trusted committers/lead is 1000/100/10/1
 * How can we make trusted committer to not be the chokepoint